This program is available at the Online location.

 The Banking courses in this option are available online.
 Other courses are available during the day and the evening in Springfield, at the Greene Center, and online.
 Each semester offers an 8-week A term, B term, 16- week C term with a 10-week D term offered during the summer.
 Students should consult with an advisor for the recommended sequencing of courses.

-The Banking option at Clark State Community College provides a well-rounded education consisting of basic management courses with concentrated studies related to the Banking industry in consumer lending, investments, customer service, and money and banking.
+The Banking option at Clark State provides a well-rounded education consisting of basic management courses with concentrated studies related to the Banking industry in consumer lending, investments, customer service, and money and banking.
 The associate degree provides students not only with fundamental knowledge and skills for the banking industry but also the skills needed to serve in management and supervisory capacities.

 Embedded Certificates This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.